dolittle/Runtime/Documentation/Concepts/overview.md

 Dolittle applications are built from microservices that communicate with each other using events.
 These microservices can scale and fail independently as there is no centralized message bus like in [Kafka](https://kafka.apache.org/).
 The Runtimes and event stores are independent of other parts of the system.

 ## Microservice
 A _microservice_ consists of one or many heads talking to one Runtime.
+Each microservice is autonomous and has its own resources and [event store]({{< ref "event_store" >}}).

 The core idea is that a microservice is an independently scalable unit of deployment that can be reused in other parts of the software however you like.
-Each microservice is autonomous and has its own resources and [event store]({{< ref "event_store" >}}).
+You could compose it back in one application running inside a single process, or you could spread it across a cluster.
+It really is a deployment choice once the software is giving you this freedom.

 This diagram shows the anatomy of a microservice with one head.